chill-uk/dns4me/UnifiOS/README.md

 Check your dns4me Api Key and try again

-* My gateway restarted/updated and geo-unblocking is not working
+* My gateway restarted/updated and geo-unblocking is now not working

-Unfortunately it looks like the dnsmasq entries get removed after an upgrade or a reboot.
+Unfortunately it looks like the dnsmasq entries are removed after either an upgrade.
+Run the setup_dns4me.sh script again to get it re-installed.

-I have tried to use the @reboot entry in cron to automatically reload dns4me after a restart, but it doesnt look like it's supported.
+If it's not working after a reboot of your Unifi device, check that the systemd dns4me service is enabled and started.

 You might have to manually log back in and run the script manually.
 ```sh